 Smartphones and tablets are great for travelers, right?

-Who would have thought a few short years ago that we’d be able to check emails, find our way home, watch favourite TV shows and play a never-ending selection of mindless games, no matter where we are in the world, all on a device small enough to fit in a pocket or small bag?
+Who would have thought a few short years ago that we’d be able to check emails, find our way home, watch favorite TV shows, and play an endless selection of mindless games, no matter where we are in the world, all on a device small enough to fit in a pocket?

 Unfortunately, while the technology that allows us to do all these things is improving at an incredible pace, the batteries that power it haven’t changed much in the last decade.

 The demands of high-speed data, large colorful screens, and customers who want thin, light devices, mean you’ll invariably be keeping a nervous eye on the battery icon by the end of the day.

 Staying within easy reach of a power socket rather defeats the purpose of traveling, but fortunately there is a way of keeping things charged up for a day or two while still being able to explore beyond the confines of your hotel room.